 But I do miss the parties.

 A commotion came from Building ONE ZERO TWO – third floor I thought.
-I put down the bin lid and moved towards the sound, stepping over the fallen wall that split the common areas.
-The back door opened – its lock broken.
-The stairway smelled of urine and damp shoe – I held the salad closer to my nose, the gooseberry tang hid the pong.
+I stepped over the fallen wall that split the common areas and moved towards the sound.
+The back door opened into a stairway scented by urine and damp shoe.
+I held the salad closer to my nose, the gooseberry tang hid the pong.

 The noise grew as I ascended, unmistakably riotous.
-I walked past the offending door – oak with an Art Deco obscure; the welcome mat worn.
+I walked past the offending door – oak with an Art Deco obscure.
+The welcome mat was worn.
 From downstairs came a crash then the sound of heavy boots traipsing upwards.
 I climbed further and waited on the landing between floors.

 The police arrived, a woman and a man.
 They knocked loudly.
 Bangs echoed in the stairway.
 The music quietened, the door opened a crack.
 Fittish whispers and suppressed laughter snuck out.